tcartwright/tcdbtools/docs/Invoke-DBSafeShrink.md

 **Author** Tim Cartwright

 ## Synopsis
 Shrinks a Sql Server mdf database file while also rebuilding the indexes.

 ## Description
 Shrinks a Sql Server mdf database file while also rebuilding the indexes.
 Can be used to migrate indexes to a new filegroup, or just shrink and move the indexes back to the original filegroup after the shrink is done.
 Typically runs faster than a normal shrink operation.

 IMPORTANT: The second file that gets created will match the used size of the original filegroup.
 You must have enough disk space to support this.

+## More Information
 Wrote this after I read this post by Paul Randal: [Why you should not shrink your data files](https://www.sqlskills.com/blogs/paul/why-you-should-not-shrink-your-data-files/)

 I always knew shrinking was very bad, but until I read these comments by Paul my brain never clicked that there could be a better way:

 QUOTE (Paul Randal):
     The method I like to recommend is as follows:

 1. Create a new filegroup
 2. Move all affected tables and indexes into the new filegroup using the CREATE INDEX … WITH (DROP_EXISTING = ON) ON syntax, to move the tables and remove fragmentation from them at the same time
 3. Drop the old filegroup that you were going to shrink anyway (or shrink it way down if its the primary filegroup)
 4. Move the indexes back to the original filegroup if desired

 This script automates those steps so you don't have to.

 ## Syntax
     Invoke-DBSafeShrink